milkotodorov/tt-tool/README.md

 # Sets the app distributable binary icon.
 It's executed automaticaly with 'npm run init-packer' and it must be done only once.
 npm run set-app-icon
 ```

+## Configuring the Whisper DataModels URLs
+The Whisper.cpp CLI tool requires the Whisper DataModels to be downloaded before the transcribing can be done.
+The `tt-tool` allows configuring the URL from where the DataModels will be downloaded.
+The configuration file is `whisper-models-config.json`.
+Additional models can be added if needed.

 ## Packaging app as a distributable